MalteT/counter-avr/README.md

 $ make PORT=/dev/yourport
 ```

+## The progam

+I tried to do some heavy commenting, to enable everyone to learn from this example.
+Now,
+there are some really ugly parts and some of the unsafe code could, and might, be rewritten
+in a safer way, but if you want to have a look, follow the white rabbit [🐇][6]

 ## Contribution

 If your having trouble with the way I explained something or found a bug, feel free to contact